-The Association's capital position remains strong, with total members' equity of \$89,923,617, \$84,578,320 and \$80,381,430 at December 31, 2014, 2013 and 2012, respectively.
+The Association's capital position remains strong, with total members' equity of \$97,836,706, \$89,923,617 and \$84,578,320 at December 31, 2015, 2014 and 2013, respectively.
 Under regulations governing minimum permanent capital adequacy and other capitalization issues, the Association is required to maintain a minimum adjusted permanent capital of 7.0 percent of risk-adjusted assets as defined by the FCA.
 The permanent capital ratio measures available at-risk capital relative to risk-adjusted assets and off-balance-sheet contingencies.
-The ratio is an indicator of the institution's financial capacity to absorb potential losses beyond that provided in the allowance for loss accounts.
-The Association's permanent capital ratio at December 31, 2014, 2013 and 2012 was 17.5 percent, 18.8 percent and 19.5 percent, respectively.
+The ratio is an indicator of the institution's financial capacity to absorb potential losses beyond those provided in the allowance for loss accounts.
+The Association's permanent capital ratio at December 31, 2015, 2014 and 2013 was 16.8 percent, 17.5 percent and 18.8 percent, respectively.

 The core surplus ratio measures available core surplus capital relative to risk-adjusted assets and off-balance-sheet contingencies.
 The ratio is an indicator of the quality of capital that exists to maintain stable earnings and financial strength.
-The Association's core surplus ratio at December 31, 2014, 2013 and 2012 was 17.0 percent, 18.3 percent and 18.8 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 3.5 percent.
+The Association's core surplus ratio at December 31, 2015, 2014 and 2013 was 16.4 percent, 17.0 percent and 18.3 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 3.5 percent.

 The total surplus ratio measures available surplus capital relative to risk-adjusted assets and off-balance-sheet contingencies.
 The ratio is an indicator of the reserves existing to protect borrowers' investments in the Association.
-The Association's total surplus ratio at December 31, 2014, 2013 and 2012 was 17.0 percent, 18.3 percent and 18.8 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 7.0 percent.
+The Association's total surplus ratio at December 31, 2015, 2014 and 2013 was 16.4 percent, 17.0 percent and 18.3 percent, respectively, which is in compliance with the FCA's minimum ratio requirement of 7.0 percent.